zephyrproject-rtos/zephyr/doc/tools/west/without-west.rst

    mkdir zephyrproject
    cd zephyrproject
    git clone https://github.com/zephyrproject-rtos/zephyr
-   # clone additional repositories listed in the manifest file
+   # clone additional repositories listed in the manifest file,
+   # and check out the specified revisions

 If you want to manage Zephyr's repositories without west but still need to use west's additional functionality (flashing, debugging, etc.) it is possible